epochml/bylaws/_sources/title-1/chapter-1.md.txt

 ## §2.
 Purpose

-1. The purpose of Epoch is to create a student-run cluster for the education of Illinois Mathematics and Science Academy (\"IMSA\") students in machine learning and other computationally intensive fields.
+1. The purpose of Epoch is to provide for the education of Illinois Mathematics and Science Academy (“IMSA”) students in machine learning, computing, and other computationally intensive fields.

 ## §3.
 Management Divisions